AslamShah/VueStrapiFullStackPortfolioProject/README.md

 cd frontend
 type: yarn serve or npm run serve

-Your will be up and running
+Your app will be up and running